AsentrixV/AsentrixV/README.md

-- Hi, I'm not a developer
-- 0% experience in C++
-- 0% experience in Python
-- 0% experience in Developing
-- Thank you for visiting this profile
+# Thank you for visiting this profile
-- you won't find anything useful in here
+# but unfortunately you won't find anything useful in here

 <!--
 **AsentrixV/AsentrixV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.